Transport and removal of a passive tracer in porous media employing surface washing: Introduction

 Although decontamination by surface washing using high-pressure liquid jets and films is a common technique in both everyday life and industry to clean surfaces \cite{Landel2021}, the mechanisms of this process have received comparatively little attention in the scientific literature.
-A recent study on porous media decontamination was conducted by \cite{Maryshev2023}, who investigated numerically the cleaning of a porous medium clogged by immobile fine solute particles using an external flow.
-Their findings demonstrated that the cleaning process was accelerated by increasing the external flow flux and increasing the density difference between the immobile solute that clogs the pores and the cleaning fluid, given that buoyancy-driven forces act in the solute removal direction.
-Moreover, the cleaning process is decelerated by an increase in the media's adsorptive properties of the solute.
-It is crucial to understand how advection-dominated transport at the surface and/or below the surface affects the cleaning of porous substrate.
-In this work, we address this gap in the literature for fundamental studies that investigate the coupling between transport in the surface washing film and within the porous media.
-Specifically, we will examine the dynamics of the removal of a tracer from a porous plate subjected to a surface washing film.
+A recent study on porous media decontamination was conducted by Maryshev and Klimenko \cite{Maryshev2023}, who investigated numerically the cleaning of a porous medium clogged by fine, immobile, insoluble particles of solute using an external flow.
+Their findings demonstrated that the cleaning process was accelerated by increasing the external flow flux and increasing the density difference between the solute particles that clog the pores and the cleaning fluid, given that buoyancy-driven forces act in the solute removal direction.
+Moreover, the cleaning process is decelerated by an increase in the adsorption of the solute particles by the media, which immobilises them.
+Therefore, it is crucial to understand how advection-dominated transport at the surface and/or below the surface affects the cleaning of porous substrate.
+In this work, we address the lack of fundamental studies that investigate the coupling between transport in the surface washing film and within the porous media.
+Specifically, we examine the dynamics of the removal of a tracer from a porous plate subjected to a surface washing film.